Guilty Gear has Justice. Most of her attacks have long reach, a typical Punch-Slash-Heavy Slash combo could take a large chunk of health off.

 The 4th match is Boss Teddie, whose Circus Bear Awakening super has been drastically altered.
 Teddie now comes charging in twice as fast, and also does it 3 times instead of one.
 It also juggles, and does 6000 damage per hit, so if you get hit by it you die because it juggles and is unblockable.

 The 6th match is Boss Chie, who is stuck in permanent Level 3 Power Charge, meaning her attacks do insane amounts of damage.
+One hit from her God's Hand super, and you're a goner.

 The 7th match is Boss Mitsuru, whose attacks now freeze and cause charm.

 The 8th match is Boss Akihiko, who always has Level 3 of his Cyclone Gauge (Level 5 in Ultimax) and is in permanent Electric Fists mode.
+He's also immune to being shocked.

 The 10th match is Boss Yu, who can cancel all of his specials and supers into one another, and has a chance of inflicting shock with electrical attacks.